cocos/cocos-docs/en/editor/extension/inspector.md

 export function ready(this: Selector<typeof $> & typeof methods) {}
 ```

-After compiling and refreshing the plugin, we can see that the rendering of the `CustomLabelComponent` component has been taken over.
+After compiling and refreshing the extension, we can see that the rendering of the `CustomLabelComponent` component has been taken over.

 > **Note**: Each `ui-prop` corresponds to one property, to display multiple properties you need to define multiple `ui-props`.